Understanding Vaginal Discharge: Causes and Treatment

 Vaginal discharge is a mixture of fluid and cells in the vagina that ranges from whitish and sticky to clear and watery, possibly associated with an odor.
-Vaginal discharge can have causes that are not due to an underlying disease.
-Examples include menstruation, intercourse, or certain hygienic methods such as douches and bidets.
+It can have causes that are not due to an underlying disease, such as menstruation, intercourse, or certain hygienic methods like douches and bidets.

 Regular Discharge